|Myth 147: When Reno had a Bad Reputation and Flourished|

 For years to come, just mentioning the name Reno conjured up the image of divorce.
 Many of the divorcees remarried in Reno--some became residents--and hundreds of thousands of others interested in matrimony made the pilgrimage to Nevada's once-largest city for a quickie wedding.
 Reno enjoyed the prosperity and notoriety, and except for a brief period between 1913 and 1915 when Nevada's residency for divorce was increased to one year, ignored social conservatives for the better part of the 20th-century.

 The tables have turned.
 In 2012, the number of marriage licenses issued in Washoe County (8,662) was the lowest amount since 1938 (7,833), the year before California required couples to get a premarital exam.
-Other states, including Connecticut, Delaware, Iowa, Massachusetts, Maine, Maryland, Minnesota, New Hampshire, New York, Rhode Island, Vermont, Washington, and Washington, DC are leading the way in legalizing same-sex marriage.
+Other states, including California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Massachusetts, Maine, Maryland, Minnesota, New Hampshire, New Jersey, New York, Rhode Island, Vermont, Washington, and Washington, DC are leading the way in legalizing same-sex marriage.
 The quickie wedding business in Reno, without the ability to perform same-sex marriages, will eventually go the way of easy divorce.

 Photo credit: Cartoon by Arthur V. Buel from the May 20, 1909 edition of the Reno Evening Gazette.